MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 {% endhighlight %}
 ![First map](/assets/img/post1/plot1.jpg)

-The data seems to be joined as expected!
-But this map still looks quite ugly, so we should improve it by adding a basemap.
+The data seems has been joined as expected!
+But this map still looks quite ugly, so we should improve it by adding a base map.

 ## Add a background map to the plot